leonhad/tuxsaver/README.md

-author:  koen muylkens <koen.muylkens@esat.kuleuven.ac.be>

-0 LICENSE
-1 INSTALATION
-2 HOW TO MAKE YOUR OWN STORIES
-3 HOW TO MAKE YOUR OWN HATS
-4 HOW TO MAKE YOUR OWN ISLANDS
+# Tux Saver

-For more info see the howto in the setup dialog box of tuxsaver !!!
+For more info see the howto in the setup dialog box of tuxsaver.

-0. LICENSE

-Everything included in tuxsaver is GPL (General Public License).

-1 INSTALATION
+## Instalation

 To install tuxsaver, make sure you have kde 3.x and have OpenGL configured.
 Including the development libraries.

--for Mandrake, Redhat:
+- for Mandrake, Redhat:

 tar -xzvf tuxsaver-x.tar.gz
 cd tuxsaver-x